You Need You as Your Best Friend

 This Women’s Day we share with you a few words of wisdom and experience from a few women solo travelers from different parts of India:

-Although I don’t remember actually when did I start my solo trips, but it must be around 6-7 years that I have been travelling alone.
+Although I don’t remember actually when did I start my solo trips, it must be around 6-7 years that I have been travelling alone.
 I have always loved travelling.
 But then, there were those times when I was not finding anyone to go with me.
 So, instead of changing my plan or postponing it I decided to pack my bag and leave all by myself.

 Personally, I believe being a woman solo traveler u need to be careful about where you are going and how you are going.
 Every place has a basic aesthetic.
 If we respect that there is nothing else that bothers the locals.
 We as a traveler should try to understand and follow their culture and custom as much as possible instead of portraying superiority or dominance.
-Once we start living the life of the locals things become much more easier and happier.
+Once we start living the life of the locals things become much easier and happier.

 ( Ayandrali Dutta)